- Competitive Analysis

 If you’re not investing in PPC, you’re basically giving those clicks to your competitors.

 Want to learn more about how to enhance your paid search campaign?
 Check out the following posts:

-Now that you’ve got your paid listing, it’s time to work on getting your business a top organic listing in the search results.
-The best way to do this is my adding content to your website.
-High quality content increases your rankings and also creates a better user experience for your customers.
+Getting in those spots, especially if you’re a new business, is tough.
+The best way to get in one of those top spots is by adding content to your website.
+High-quality content increases your rankings and also creates a better user experience for your customers.
 In addition, the more quality information you have on your site, the more likely others are to reference it.
 When other people link and reference your website, the search engines interpret your site as more authoritative and display it more prominently in search engine results.